Code Maze is looking for C#/.NET technical content writers!

 - Improve your writing skills? ✔️

-- Have a mentor/editor that cares about you and helps you out? ✔️
+- Have a mentor/editor who cares about you and helps you out? ✔️

 - Share your knowledge with the community? ✔️

 - Extend your portfolio (employers love it)? ✔️

 - Research and write about topics you like? ✔️